Skip to content

 Pick the per-handler form when only a few routes need the check, when each route needs a different allow-list, or when you want strict-by-default missing-Origin rejection.
 Pick the middleware when one policy covers everything.

-Heads-up: app.use_secure_defaults() does not register WebSocketOriginMiddleware.
+app.use_secure_defaults() does not register WebSocketOriginMiddleware.
 The helper sets cookie defaults and registers SecurityHeadersMiddleware (which is purely HTTP).
 Add a WebSocketOriginMiddleware explicitly — there is no allow-list it could infer from the app.

 Handshake data and dependencies